hungchun-lin/Stock-price-prediction-using-GAN/README.md

 ### Meeting Note
 The weekly meeting notes are also the progress of our project went through by week.

+### Relevant Artical
+This file includes the articles/GitHub we have referenced to complete this project.

 ### Final Group Project Report
 The final report for our project in pdf.